James Robertson (novelist)

-James Robertson (born 1958) is a Scottish writer who grew up in Bridge of Allan, Stirlingshire.
-He is the author of several short story and poetry collections, and has published seven novels: The Fanatic, Joseph Knight, The Testament of Gideon Mack, And the Land Lay Still, The Professor of Truth, and To Be Continued… and News of the Dead.
+James Robertson (born 1958) is a Scottish writer who is the author of several novels, short stories and poetry collections.
+Robertson was born in Sevenoaks, England but grew up in Bridge of Allan, Stirlingshire.
+He has published seven novels: The Fanatic, Joseph Knight, The Testament of Gideon Mack, And the Land Lay Still, The Professor of Truth, and To Be Continued… and News of the Dead.
 The Testament of Gideon Mack was long-listed for the 2006 Man Booker Prize.

 Robertson also runs an independent publishing company called Kettillonia, and is a co-founder (with Matthew Fitt and Susan Rennie) and general editor of the Scots language imprint Itchy Coo (produced by Black & White Publishing), which produces books in Scots for children and young people.

 Early life

+Robertson was born in Sevenoaks in Kent in 1958.
+At 6 years old, he moved with his family to Bridge of Allan in Scotland after his father took a job at a brickmaking company.

 Educated at Glenalmond College and Edinburgh University, Robertson attained a PhD in history at Edinburgh on the novels of Walter Scott.
 He also spent an exchange year at the University of Pennsylvania in Philadelphia.

 Robertson worked in a variety of jobs after leaving university, mainly in the book trade.
 He was a publisher's sales rep and later worked for Waterstone's Booksellers, first as a bookseller in Edinburgh and later as assistant manager of the Glasgow branch.